- Top

 and amount recovered

 Seven & i Group is making efforts to expand the use of recycled PET materials while promoting the collection of PET bottles.
-In February 2020, “Seven Premium Lifestyle Body Cooler,” an underwear that utilizes PET bottles collected by PET bottle reverse vending machines installed at the Group stores and uses recycled yarn made from the PET bottles, went on sale at Ito-Yokado, York-Benimaru, and Sogo & Seibu stores nationwide.
+In February 2020, “Seven Premium Lifestyle Body Cooler,” an underwear that utilizes PET bottles collected by PET bottle reverse vending machines installed at the Group stores and uses recycled yarn made from the PET bottles, went on sale at Ito-Yokado and York-Benimaru stores nationwide.

-As of February 2021, Ito-Yokado carries approximately 250 clothing items that use these recycled materials, accounting for about 12% of the sales mix for Ito-Yokado’s underwear category.
-We plan to continue developing products that use recycled PET bottle materials moving forward.
+As of the end of February 2023, Ito-Yokado carries approximately 220 clothing items that use these recycled materials, accounting for about 16% of the sales mix for Ito-Yokado’s underwear category.
+We plan to continue developing products that use recycled PET bottle materials moving forward

 PET Bottle Recycling Scheme

-Seven-Eleven Japan, with the marine plastic waste problem becoming a social issue, has recommended that 21,000 stores nationwide use plastic shopping bags containing 30% plant-derived biomass polyethylene to further reduce usage fees for petroleum-derived plastics.
-As plastic shopping bags started to cost money in July 2020, the turn-down rate across the entire Group has climbed to just under 80%, and the turn-down rate at Seven-Eleven Japan, which was about 30% before the charge was applied, has grown to be about 75% (as of the end of February 2021), leading to an 8,000-ton reduction in the use of plastic (amount reduced from the July 2020 start of charging to February 2021).
-Moreover, the “amount equivalent to Head Office revenue” from the charge of plastic shopping bags is being used widely for future generations and funding cleanup activities, such as the cost of installing PET bottle reverse vending machines at 7-Eleven stores, which has been done as an initiative to reduce our negative environmental impact, and partial donations to the Seven-Eleven Foundation.
+Seven-Eleven Japan has recommended that 21,000 stores nationwide use plastic shopping bags containing 30% plant-derived biomass polyethylene to further reduce usage fees for petroleum-derived plastics.
+As plastic shopping bags started to cost money, the turn-down rate at Seven-Eleven Japan, which was about 30% before the charge was applied, has grown to be about 70% (as of the end of February 2023).
+The “amount equivalent to Head Office revenue” from the sales of plastic shopping bags is being used as part of costs for the installation of PET bottle reverse vending machines.

 Ito-Yokado is working to curtail the generation of waste and to promote reuse and recycling with a view to reducing waste disposal.
 For example, in product deliveries, Ito-Yokado utilizes reusable containers and hangers for delivery of apparel as a way of cutting down on the use of packaging and cardboard.
 At stores, Ito-Yokado promotes understanding of recycling, and store employees are encouraged to rigorously sort waste for recycling purposes.